AWEA Offshore 2019 Conference: The top 5 insights of the US offshore sector

 The AWEA Offshore WINDPOWER 2019 Conference was an enriching opportunity to understand the current situation of the offshore sector in the United States and what the future holds.

-The United States had its debut on the offshore sector with the Block Island Offshore Wind Farm, at the end of 2016.
+The United States had its debut on the offshore sector with the Block Island Offshore Wind Farm, in 2016.
 Despite the enormous potential of the country, since the five-turbine pilot project, this sector continues to be an unexplored opportunity.
 However, this is about to change, since it is expected a boom in the country, in the next few years.

 With this being one of the hot topics in the AWEA Offshore WINDPOWER 2019 Conference, Endiprev’s team selected the top five insights that you should know about the offshore wind sector in the United States.

 The lack of large scale commercial offshore wind projects will be a reality until 2021.
 However, you may see installation works starting at the end of next year (2020).

 2. EU vs USA asymmetry in the supply chain capacity